Advertiser Disclosure

 Each issuer sets the APRs for its credit card products.
 The issuers all have a slightly different risk-based pricing policy that guides the range of interest rates they advertise and offer to customers.

-For example, Discover and Wells Fargo offer cards with a much lower APR than their competitors — both in the lowest APRs and the median APR across all cards.
-Barclays Bank and American Express have a median that is higher than competitors.
+For example, Discover and Wells Fargo offer cards with much lower APRs than their competitors — both in the lowest APRs and the median APR across all cards.
+Barclays Bank, Capital One, and American Express have a median that is higher than competitors.
 These issuers also have cards with the highest APRs offered, right around 30%.

 Bottom Line: